Howard's Spanish Wine Tour 2026

 4O YEARS OF WINE EXPERIENCE

-Join me for a unique and extraordinary 16-day tour through Spain’s, most fabled countryside beginning in Galicia, Asturias; and Cantabria with wine tastings with the producers of at some of Spain’s most extraordinary bodegas in Rias Baixas, Ribeiro, Bierzo, Txakoli, Rioja, Ribera Del Duero; and Rueda.
-We will be dining on incomparable regional cuisine in two Michelin starred restaurant and stopping for guided tours of the cathedral in Santiago de Compostela and the Guggenheim Museum in Bilbao.
+Join me for a unique and extraordinary 10 - day tour through Spain’s, most fabled countryside beginning San Sebastion, with wine tastings with the producers of at some of Spain’s most extraordinary bodegas.
+We will be dining on incomparable regional cuisine in two Michelin restaurants and stopping for a guided tour of the Guggenheim Museum in Bilbao.
 Our journey will draw to a close with time to enjoy the beauty of Madrid at one of the world’s finest hotels.

-For 10 years, I think that I have been able to capture the most extraordinary experiences, the most incredible winery visits, and the most wonderful dining experiences imaginable, but each time I go, I find that, indeed, one can go home again!
+For 12 years, I have been able to capture the most extraordinary experiences, the most incredible winery visits, and the most wonderful dining experiences imaginable, but each time I go, I find that, indeed, one can go home again!
 Always new things to see, exquisite meals to enjoy, and extraordinary wines to savor with fellow travelers.

 All of the last tours were a fantastic success for many reasons: the quality of the wineries that were visited; the Paradors and 4 & 5 star level of hotel accommodations; the wealth of information that was provided about Spain’s fascinating culture; and the superb cuisine and wine tasting experiences that are included in the tour price; and finally, the smallness of the group and the personal attention given to assuring that each guest was highly pleased with their experience.